lukdav/never-have-i-ever/README.md

 7. Press Enter.
 Your local clone will be created.

 Further reading and troubleshooting on cloning a repository can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+### Deployment to Heroku
+1. Upload files that Heroku requires to run the app by typing:

+    ```pip3 freeze --local > requirements.txt``` in the terminal.

+    Followed by:

+    ```echo web: python app.py > Procfile```

+    Ensure files are pushed to the repository on GitHub.

+2. Sign up or log in to the Heroku Website.
+3. Click "Create New App" in the top right corner.
+4. Create a unique App Name, choose a region (Europe) from the dropdown and click "Create App".
+5. Set up Automatic Deployment by "Connecting to GitHub".
+6. Ensure Profile is displayed and enter the repository name.
+Search and click connect repository to the app.
+7. Click on the Settings tab, followed by "Reveal Config Vars".
+8. Enter the following variables:
+    - IP(0.0.0.0)
+    - PORT(5000)
+    - SECRET_KEY(from env.py file)
+    - MONGO_URI(from MongoDB)
+    - MONGO_DBNAME(never-have-i-ever)
+9. Click back to the Deploy tab.
+Then Click "Enable Automatic Deploys", followed by "Deploy Branch" (with main selected).
+10. Ensure the "Your app was successfully deployed" message is displayed.

 ---